Forget What's Sensitive, Remember What Matters: Token-Level Differential Privacy in Memory Sculpting for Continual Learning: Introduction

 Specifically within CL, some works have investigated private data replay or private memory management to mitigate catastrophic forgetting while preserving privacy.
 In such scenarios, privacy risks can accumulate across training phases as each task introduces different types of sensitive information \cite{desai2021continual}.
-Although recent methods such as synthetic data generation \cite{murtaza2023synthetic}, privacy-aware memory modules \cite{ozdenizci2025privacy,mulrooney2025memory}, and auxiliary networks \cite{Kim_2023_CVPR} have been proposed, they often rely on strong assumptions including access to public data or task-specific architectures.
-Moreover, they generally lack support for selective forgetting to remove memorized sensitive content without degrading overall model performance \cite{chourasia2023forget}.
+Recent alternative methods exploring synthetic data \cite{murtaza2023synthetic} or computer vision-focused subnetwork isolation like PALL \cite{ozdenizci2025privacy} are not directly applicable to token-level privacy in LLMs.
+Furthermore, as theoretically proven by Chourasia and Shah \cite{chourasia2023forget}, achieving selective forgetting without degrading overall model utility remains fundamentally challenging.
 This capability is essential for trustworthy and privacy-compliant continual learning.
 However, these methods often struggle to differentiate between the varying levels of sensitivity within data, leading to either insufficient protection for highly sensitive information or excessive noise injection for general knowledge.

 The primary challenges in achieving privacy-enhanced continual learning lie in three key areas.
 Firstly, effectively discerning and quantifying the sensitivity of different pieces of information at a fine-grained level (e.g., token-level in text) remains a significant hurdle.
 Without this nuanced understanding, a blanket privacy approach either over-protects non-sensitive data, leading to unnecessary utility loss, or under-protects truly sensitive data, resulting in privacy breaches.
 Secondly, balancing the often conflicting goals of privacy protection and knowledge retention (i.e., mitigating catastrophic forgetting) is a complex optimization problem.
 Injecting noise for privacy can inadvertently corrupt crucial historical knowledge, making it difficult for the model to recall past tasks.
 Finally, integrating a privacy mechanism seamlessly into the CL paradigm, where knowledge acquisition is sequential and dynamic, requires a novel architectural design that can adapt its privacy enforcement based on the evolving nature of the learned information.